currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <h3 class="no-toc">How a reference variable gets its value</h3>

-In most cases, Angular sets the reference variable's value to the element on which it was declared.
+In most cases, Currin sets the reference variable's value to the element on which it was declared.
 In the previous example, `phone` refers to the _phone number_ `<input>` box.
 The phone button click handler passes the _input_ value to the component's `callPhone` method.
 But a directive can change that behavior and set the value to something else, such as itself.